Published Work

 *indicates equal contribution

-Martel, C., Allen, J., Pennycook, G., & Rand, D. G. Crowds can effectively identify misinformation at scale.
+Martel, C., Allen, J., Pennycook, G., Rand, D. G. Political motives help rather than hinder crowdsourced fact-checking.
 Available at PsyArXiv

 PEER-REVIEWED PUBLICATIONS